 Alternative Education

-Includes programs that deliver non-traditional learning opportunities.
-Programs include those focused on providing suspension and expulsion alternatives and those serving students at-risk of dropping out, expelled students, students under court supervision, and other youth who can benefit from a non-traditional program.
+Includes programs that deliver non-traditional learning opportunities and programs of choice to meet students’ social, behavioral and academic needs.
+Non-traditional programs may be flexible, student-centered and offer alternative methods of demonstrating understanding, such as project-based learning.
+Programs may include those focused on suspension and expulsion alternatives, dropout prevention, expelled students, students under court supervision and other youth who can benefit from a non-traditional program.

 Career Technical Education

-Includes the display of successful models, techniques and supporting data focused on efforts to prepare students for both career and college, such as linked learning; career pathways; regional occupation programs; career exploration opportunities; etc. in supporting programs that focus on career and technical education.
+Includes successful models, strategies and data use focused on efforts to prepare students for both career and college that may include linked learning, career pathways, regional occupation programs, career exploration opportunities and internships, or other supporting programs that focus on career technical education.

 Civic Education